USEPA/emf/EMF/deploy/doc/guides/cost/ch4_control_strategy_manager.md

 <a id=Running4></a>

-## Running a Strategy and Accessing Its Outputs
+## Running a Strategy and Accessing Its Outputs {#Running4}

 ### Running a Strategy

-**Step 5-1: Run Least Cost Example Strategy.** After setting all of the example strategy inputs and constraints, as described in [Section 4](#Inputs4), click the `Run` button in the **Edit Control Strategy** window to start running the strategy.
+**Step 5-1: Run Least Cost Example Strategy.** After setting all of the example strategy inputs and constraints, as described in [Inputs to Control Strategies](#Inputs4), click the `Run` button in the **Edit Control Strategy** window to start running the strategy.
 If the strategy was not saved before clicking `Run`, the changes will automatically be saved to the database.
 Note if the **Edit Control Strategy** window for the "Least Cost 2017 NOx Example" strategy is closed, it can be reopened by selecting the strategy from the list of strategies in the **Control Strategy Manager** and clicking the `Edit` button.

 **Step 5-2: Monitor a Control Strategy Run Status.**  After starting a control strategy run, check the **Status** window near the bottom of the EMF GUI to view messages about the run.
 If all inputs have been properly specified, the status message should show **"Started running control strategy: *your strategy name*"**.
 Click the `Refresh` button on the **Status** window to see immediate status updates; the **Status** window will autoupdate every 1-2 minutes.